 Fair Pay for Women and People of Color in Maryland Requires Increasing the Minimum Wage and the Tipped Minimum Wage

-Tens of thousands of workers in Maryland – mostly women and people of color – struggle to make ends meet on minimum wage earnings.
-A bill pending in Maryland’s General Assembly (SB 0683/HB 1204) would gradually raise the minimum wage from $7.25 to $10.00 per hour, increase the minimum cash wage for tipped workers from 50 percent to 70 percent of the regular minimum wage, and index these wages to keep pace with inflation.
+Minimum wage workers in Maryland – mostly women – struggle to make ends meet on earnings of just $7.25 per hour ($3.63 per hour for tipped workers).
+The Maryland Minimum Wage Act (SB 331/HB 295) would raise the minimum wage to $10.10 per hour by 2016, increase the minimum cash wage for tipped workers from 50 percent to 70 percent of the regular minimum wage, and index these wages to keep pace with inflation.
 Increasing the minimum wage and tipped minimum wage are key steps toward fair pay for women and people of color in Maryland.

 Women and people of color are more likely to be paid the minimum wage.